Interpreting type theory in a quasicategory: a Yoneda approach: Introduction

 Following Bénabou's idea, we may want to rely on a categorical device with inbuilt composition to replace morphisms (and objects).
 But this is precisely the role played by the slice categories, or, equivalently, the representable presheaves!
 Indeed, the Yoneda embedding allows us to see any small category $\mathbf{C}$ as a full subcategory of $\catname{Set}^{\mathbf{C}^{op}}$ (or of $\catname{Cat}_{/\mathbf{C}}$ through the Grothendieck construction).

 This paper puts this idea at work in the setting of higher categories.
 This gives rise to a general construction to rigidify a quasicategory (that is to turn it into an equivalent, as an $(\infty,1)$-category, simplicial category).
 This rigidification can be exploited to interpret in full generality a large fragment MLTT in any quasicategory.
 This gives access to a type-theoretic account of the quasicategory and its logical properties.
-Although the latter is the true aim of the paper, the rigidification process is interesting on its own as it gives a more concrete alternative to the rigidification functor $S$ defined by Lurie (\cite{lurie2009}) as the left adjoint to the simplicial nerve $\mathbf{N}_\Delta$ (see also \cite{dugger2011}).
+Although the latter is the true aim of the paper, the rigidification process is interesting on its own as it gives a more concrete alternative to the rigidification functor $\mathfrak{C}$ defined by Lurie (\cite{lurie2009}) as the left adjoint to the simplicial nerve $\mathbf{N}_\Delta$ (see also \cite{dugger2011}).

 Our main result consists in providing models of Martin-Löf type theory for a more general class of quasicategories (the so-called internal logic of a quasicategory) than in the current literature.
 Having shown that structure such as limits, dependent products and object classifiers in a quasicategory can be carried over to a corresponding simplicial category to model the associated type-theoretic notions, we most notably observe that elementary higher topoi (that is, locally cartesian closed quasicategories with finite limits and colimits, a subobject classifier and enough universes, see \cite{rasekh2018eth}) provide models for homotopy type theory.
-We are also able to characterize the internal language of the class of locally cartesian closed quasicategory as an intensional dependent type theory, as conjectured in \cite{kl2018homotopy}.